gpldecha/cs-exercises/searching/paths/README.md

 ## Floyd-Warshall

-* Shortest pathh between all nodes.
+* Shortest path between all nodes.
 * Positive or negative edges.
 * No cycles
 * O(nodes^3)